 - letters of sales.

-2 .
-The second common error looks like a statement: “We would like to regret the inconvenience…”.
-This sentence is trying to say that you are sorry and apologizing, but if you wish to apologize, you cannot use a phrase “we would like…”.
-In such occasion, you can simply write “We regret the inconvenience or something else…”.
+2. The second common error looks like a statement: “We would like to regret the inconvenience…”.
+This sentence is trying to say that you are sorry and apologizing, but if you wish to apologize, you cannot use the phrase “we would like…”.
+On such occasions, you can simply write “We regret the inconvenience or something else…”.
 Or if the words “I would like…” are bounden for you, just say “I would like to apologize for smth”.
 And this is it.

-3 .
-“I ensure you that…”.
-A lot of people thinks that this sentence is fine, but in fact, the word ensure may never be used with a word «you» after it.
+3. “I ensure you that…”.
+A lot of people think that this sentence is fine, but in fact, the word ensure may never be used with the word «you» after it.
 The word “ensure” always has to be followed by a fact, not by a person.
-You could say: “I ensure that we give the best services you”.
+You could say: “I ensure that we give the best services to you”.
 Note that you can always say: “I assure you that you’ll receive the best of our services”.

 5 .
 Many people make a mistake in sentences like “I look forward to receive your reply”.
 Here you can never use “to” after “forward”.
 Instead, you should use the verb, which has -ing at the end of it after “to”.
 The correct version would be “I look forward to receiving your feedback”.

-We have enlightened some general points of business correspondence, and we hope that they may help you to improve your business relations and to take them on a next level in a future.
+We have enlightened some general points of business correspondence, and we hope that they may help you to improve your business relations and to take them to the next level in the future.